This R package identifies the saturation point of multinomial responses from a survey using standard errors of sample proportions.

 Installation

-You can install the current released version of satpt from CRAN with
+You can install the current stable released version of satpt from CRAN with

 Development version